AzaTheGreat/global-store-sales/README.md

 ## Power BI Project: Global Superstore Sales Dashboard

 ### Overview:
-In this Power BI project, I leverage datasets from the Global Superstore dataset to create an insightful dashboard providing key metrics and visualizations for business analysis.
-The dashboard is designed to offer actionable insights into sales performance, customer behavior, and product profitability.
+In this Power BI project, I utilized the Global Superstore dataset to develop a comprehensive dashboard showcasing key metrics and visualizations for business analysis.
+The dashboard provides actionable insights into sales trends, customer behavior, and product profitability.

 ### Tools used:
 - Power BI Desktop